Mesoscopic model for soft flowing systems with tunable viscosity ratio: Introduction

 During the last three decades, a number of mesoscale methods based on kinetic theory have been developed \cite{mcnamara1988use,besold2000towards}.
-Among them, the lattice Boltzmann method (LBM) has met with remarkable success for the simulation of complex fluid flows and beyond \cite{mcnamara1988use,qian1992lattice,benzi1992lattice,shan1993lattice,bernaschi2010flexible,guo2013lattice,succi2015lattice,succi2018lattice,fei2018modeling,lauricella2018entropic}.
+Among them, the lattice Boltzmann method (LBM) has met remarkable success for the simulation of complex flows and complex fluids \cite{mcnamara1988use,qian1992lattice,benzi1992lattice,shan1993lattice,bernaschi2010flexible,guo2013lattice,succi2015lattice,succi2018lattice,fei2018modeling,lauricella2018entropic}.
 In LBM simulations, the fluid is usually represented by populations of fictitious particles colliding locally and streaming to adjacent nodes along the links of a regular lattice.
 The scale-bridging nature of LBM allows its natural incorporation of microscopic and/or mesoscopic physics, while the efficient “collision-streaming” algorithm makes it computationally appealing \cite{qian1992lattice,succi2018lattice,li2016lattice}.
-Among the existing LB models, a very popular and widely used scheme is the pseudopotential model, originally proposed by Shan and Chen (S-C) \cite{shan1993lattice}.
+Among the existing LBM for multiphase and multicomponent systems, a very popular and widely used scheme is the pseudopotential model, originally proposed by Shan and Chen (S-C) \cite{shan1993lattice}.
 In the original pseudopotential model (also named S-C model), the interactions between populations of molecules are modeled by a pseudo-interaction between the fictitious particles based on a density-dependent pseudopotential, and the phase separation is achieved through a short range attraction between the two fluid phases (liquid/gas in the case of multiphase single component systems, and liquid/liquid for mixture of immiscible fluids, as in the present case).
-A two-range pseudopotential LB model has been proposed \cite{falcucci2007lattice} that was proved able to simulate flowing soft-glassy materials \cite{benzi2009mesoscopic, benzi2009mesoscopic2}, through the competition between the standard S-C short range interaction and an added middle range interaction.
-This method has obtained success in reproducing many features of the physics of these systems, such as structural frustration, aging, elasto-plastic rheology, in confined and unbounded flows of microemulsions \cite{sbragaglia2012emergence,benzi2015internal,dollet2015two,scagliarini2015non}.
+A two-range pseudopotential A LBM has been proposed \cite{falcucci2007lattice} that was proved able to simulate flowing soft-glassy materials \cite{benzi2009mesoscopic, benzi2009mesoscopic2}, through the competition between the standard S-C short range interaction and an added middle range interaction.
+This method has obtained success in reproducing many features of the physics of these systems, such as structural frustration, aging, elastoplastic rheology, in confined and unbounded flows of microemulsions \cite{sbragaglia2012emergence,benzi2015internal,dollet2015two,scagliarini2015non}.

 However, the two-range mesoscopic LBM suffers the problem of a spurious viscosity-dependence in the pressure tensor, due to the discrete lattice effects introduced by the velocity shift forcing scheme \cite{benzi2009mesoscopic,benzi2009mesoscopic2}.
 As analyzed by Benzi \textit{et al.} \cite{benzi2009mesoscopic2}, the kinetic part of the pressure tensor includes $\tau$-dependent terms (see Eq.
 (12) therein), which means that the surface tension and equilibrium densities in the model depend on the viscosities of the fluid components.
 In addition, the model usually suffers numerical instabilities for multi-component flows with different viscosities.
 Guo \textit{et al.} argued that the discrete lattice effects must be considered in the introduction of the force field into LBM, and they proposed an alternative representation of the forcing term \cite{guo2002discrete}.
 In this work, we propose, for the first time, a merge between these two techniques, which proves capable of achieving a new scheme with i) tunable surface tension over a sizeable range of values, ii) a positive disjoining pressure and iii) no spurious dependence on the fluid viscosity.
 The new scheme is then used to compute the relative effective viscosity of pressure-driven emulsions in a planar flow at non-unit viscosity ratios.